Pathway to Adventure Council - Scouts BSA Info Session

 From Linda Baran-Voyageur Trace Service Hours Coordinator

-First, a big kudos to the Units that took time throughout 2017 to record their Service Hours.
-We had some great numbers, but as always, it could have been better.
+Hard to believe, but we are 2/3 of the way through 2018.
+Service Hours numbers continue to come in, but not at the rate we'l like to see them.
 So many points of our program come back to giving back to those around us, and so many do it, we just want to brag about it!!

 I am usually (not always) as smart as my computer, so if you need some help recording the hours, please feel free to let me know.
 I will do my best to be available to help either at your location or mine.

 Please reach way down and consider making 2018 the best year ever in terms of each and every Unit recording as many hours as possible.

 Also, here’s service hours instructions on how to record hours.
 If you have any questions, feel free to email me:

 Your unit is missing out on community support if service hours are not being reported…

 •Units reporting their service will receive a certificate from the council officially stating the number of service hours they have contributed to their community.

 •Units that register an average of 4 hours per Scout or more will get patches for each of their Scouts.